Stays abroad for students of English:

 Once you have decided whether you want to spend your time abroad in Europe or outside Europe, and whether you want to study, volunteer, do an internship, or something else entirely, you can consider the different options for financing your stay.
 Which one is right for you depends on where you want to go and what you want to do, as well as what you are eligible for.

-Follow this link for information about funding for work placements abroad.
+Follow this link for information about funding for both studying and work placements abroad.

 How do I get credit for my time abroad?

 See here for an explanation of the credit transfer procedure for returning students.

 I've been abroad before - will it count?